-The GRE® revised General Test is required by many graduate programs for admission.
+The GRE® General Test is a standardized exam required by many graduate programs for admission.
 Here's what to expect from the test.

-In each section, you will be able to preview questions, skip questions, go back and change answers, and flag questions for later attention.
+In each Quantitative Reasoning and Verbal Reasoning section, you will be able to preview questions, skip questions, go back and change answers, and flag questions for later attention.
 The computer-based test is available at testing centers worldwide, including the U.S. and Mexico, throughout the year.
 ETS will also allow you to take the test at home, if you meet certain requirements.

 In preparing for the GRE, it's important to use official GRE questions for your practice.
 Austin Elite Prep's GRE prep course will also teach you that it's not just about absorbing the knowledge; it's also about pattern recognition, time management, methods for efficient problem-solving, and execution.